Kurento/kurento-room/kurento-room-doc/src/site/sphinx/websocket_api_room_server.rst

 The exchanged messages between server and clients are `JSON-RPC 2.0 <http://www.jsonrpc.org/specification>`_ requests and responses.
-The events are sent from the server in the same way as a server’s request, but without requiring a response and they don’t include an identifier.
+The events are sent from the server in the same way as a server's request, but without requiring a response and they don't include an identifier.

 WebSocket messages
 ==================